 If a levy-paying employer runs out of funds in their levy account, they can trigger the non-levy route.

 For instance, at Alliance Manchester Business School, our Senior Leader Apprenticeship Postgraduate Diploma Senior Leadership and Senior Leader Apprenticeship Elizabeth Garrett Anderson can be accessed using apprenticeship levy funding.
-This masters course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.
+This course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.